-- Engineering's welcoming programme starts on Monday 27 Jan at 08:00 - Students meet the Dean (area in front of General Eng Building) - Students that still have to register on-line are taken to registration rooms: includes EDP, foreign matrics - EDP students follow Engineering's welcoming programme - All first years must attend the Faculty's whole programme. - Mentors and advisors of residences are not allowed to keep first years from official welcoming programme - First years will be informed how to order text books online - Will receive ordered text books on Wed 30 January at 14:00 in the foyer of the General Eng Bld.
-Costs will be loaded on their student accounts - Those who ordered drawing instruments must collect directly from suppliers
+- Engineering's welcoming programme starts on Monday March 8, at 08:00 - Students meet the Dean (area in front of General Eng Building) - Students that still have to register are taken to registration room at NARGA (Admin A): include EDP, IEB and students from other foreign school systems. - All first years must attend the Faculty's whole programme. - Mentors and advisors of residences are not allowed to keep first years from official welcoming programme - First years will be informed how to order text books online during Computer orientation. - For collection of textbooks, please refer to the Welcoming Programme.
+Costs will be loaded on their student accounts - Those who ordered drawing instruments must collect directly from UniStat stationaries in the Neelsie Student Centre (on campus).